 Disclaimer: I don't own The Fast and the Furious series or any of its characters.
 I just own Eve Trudeau.

 Dom led the way to wherever it was that piece of paper told them to go.
 Much to their surprise, they arrived at a church.
 Parking around the back, they entered through a side door and came across a priest.
 Despite being the most threatening looking of the trio, Dom approached the priest and explained the situation to him in Spanish.
 Eve translated for Brian – how the fuck the buster still didn't speak a second language was beyond her because, besides her native English, she spoke three other languages fluently – and both relaxed as the priest proceeded to profusely thank all of them.
 Apparently, he didn't like being stuck under Braga's thumb anymore than anyone else did, and he definitely didn't think he deserved to be forgiven by him for the crimes he committed.
 He was more than happy to help them put an end to his reign and directed them to hide in the back because Braga would be arriving soon.
 They waited patiently and, the priest was right, they didn't have to wait long because Braga showed up about five minutes later, entering the church alone.
-After a few moments of speaking to the priest, he got on his knees and began to pray.
-When the priest began to leave, he bowed his head and began to pray as well.
-The moment he was out of sight, the three of them emerged from their hiding place, Dom brandishing a shot gun, Brian his standard issued FBI pistol, Dom and Brian covered Braga on the left while Eve covered his right side with her two handguns, back in her possession courtesy of Brian.
+After a few moments of speaking to the priest, he got on his knees, bowed his head and began to pray.
+The moment the priest was out of sight, the three of them emerged from their hiding place, Dom brandishing a shot gun, Brian his standard issued FBI pistol, Dom and Brian covered Braga on the left while Eve covered his right side with her two handguns, back in her possession courtesy of Brian.
 The man was surrounded, no chance of escaping them.

 "You ain't forgiven," Dom told him, the barrel of his gun just inches away from Braga's face.
 The drug lord looked at them, stunned and confusion; he couldn't understand how they'd found him so easily.
 He saved face though and his confusion was quickly masked with superiority.